rdvid/rdvid/README.md

 - 🔮 Backend Instructor @Cubos Academy.
 - 👨‍🎓 Former student of Information Technology bachelor degree by Univesp.
 - 📚 Russian literature and philosophy casual reader (specially Dostoevski).
-- 🎹 Piano enthusiast.
+- 🎹 Piano Enthusiast.
-- 🔭 Building small projects using Nestjs, Angular and Tailwind with DaisyUI Kit :)
+- 🔭 Building projects using Nestjs, Angular and Tailwind with DaisyUI Kit :)
-- 🐍 Diving further into Web Development with Python (Django, DRF, Flask) and React
+- 🐍 Diving further into Web Development with Python (Django, DRF, Flask) and React with Next
 <br>
 <br>
 <br>